We Want Your Feedback

 Your Opinion Matters

 Any changes to the Standards of Practice may impact dental assistants’ practice.
-Your input on these draft Standards of Practice is important to us.
-We want to understand your point of view on our proposed changes.
+Your input on these proposed additions to our Standards of Practice is important to us.
+We want to understand your point of view.

-After Council considers feedback from stakeholders, makes any adjustments to the draft and approves the Standards of Practice, we will post them on our website.
+After Council considers feedback from stakeholders, makes any adjustments and approves the Standards of Practice, we will post them on our website.
 We will also let all dental assistants know by email.